lgaborini/ggplot2-introduction/README.md

 ## Technology

-The presentation was made in a weekend using R Markdown and the package 📦 [xaringan](https://github.com/yihui/xaringan).
+The presentation was made as a weekend project, using R Markdown and the package 📦 [xaringan](https://github.com/yihui/xaringan).

 It contains several customizations, tricks and hacks: